supercollider/supercollider/README_LINUX.md

 Create a build directory and `cd` into it:

-    mkdir build
-    cd build
+    mkdir build && cd build

 You can actually name this whatever you want, allowing you to have multiple independent build directories.
 If your SuperCollider source is also a git repository, the `.gitignore` file is configured to ignore files of the form `build*`.

 ### Step 3: Set CMake flags

-Depending on what SuperCollider components you wish to install, you can set CMake flags.
+Depending on what SuperCollider components you wish to install, you can set CMake flags:

+To run cmake with default settings:

+    cmake ..

 You can set CMake flags on the command line using `cmake -DKEY=value ..`.
 You can also use cmake frontends like ccmake or cmake-gui, or simply edit the `CMakeCache.txt` file.
 CMake flags are persistent and you only need to run these commands once each.

 We will cover a few important settings.
 There are others, which you can view with `cmake -LH ..`.
 We will document more of them in this README file soon.